Notes on invariant measures for loop groups: Generalizations

 \subsection{Symmetric Space Target}

 Suppose that $X$ is a simply connected compact symmetric space with a fixed basepoint.
 From this we obtain a diagram of groups,

-where $U$ is the universal covering of the identity component of the isometry group of $X$, $X\simeq U/K$, $G$ is the complexification of $U$, and $X_0=G_0/K$ is the noncompact type symmetric space dual to $X$; and a diagram of equivariant totally geodesic (Cartan) embeddings of symmetric spaces:
+where $U$ is the universal covering of the identity component of the isometry group of $X$, $X\simeq U/K$ (using the basepoint), $G$ is the complexification of $U$, and $X_0=G_0/K$ is the noncompact type symmetric space dual to $X$; and a diagram of equivariant totally geodesic (Cartan) embeddings of symmetric spaces:

+Without loss of generality one can suppose that $X$ is irreducible (i.e. cannot be factored as a product).
+There are two types: Type I spaces, meaning that $\mathfrak u$, the Lie algebra of $U$ is simple, and type II spaces, meaning that $X=K$ is a group, in which case $U=K\times K$.